Have you ever wondered how multiplayer games work?

 The problem of course was that Doom was designed for networking over LAN only, and used the peer-to-peer lockstep model described previously for RTS games.
 Each turn player inputs (key presses etc.) were exchanged with other peers, and before any player could simulate a frame all other player’s key presses needed to be received.

 In other words, before you could turn, move or shoot you had to wait for the inputs from the most lagged modem player.
-Just imagine the wailing and gnashing of teeth that this would have resulted in for the sort of folks who wrote above that “these sorts of connections are of only marginal utility”.
+Just imagine the wailing and gnashing of teeth that this would have resulted in for the sort of folks with internet connections that were “of only marginal utility”. :)

 In order to move beyond the LAN and the well connected elite at university networks and large companies, it was necessary to change the model.
-And in 1996, that’s exactly what John Carmack did when he released Quake using client/server instead of peer-to-peer.
+And in 1996, that’s exactly what John Carmack and his team did when he released Quake using client/server instead of peer-to-peer.

 Now instead of each player running the same game code and communicating directly with each other, each player was now a “client” and they all communicated with just one computer called the “server”.
 There was no longer any need for the game to be deterministic across all machines, because the game really only existed on the server.
 Each client effectively acted as a dumb terminal showing an approximation of the game as it played out on the server.

 In a pure client/server model you run no game code locally, instead sending your inputs such as key presses, mouse movement, clicks to the server.
 In response the server updates the state of your character in the world and replies with a packet containing the state of your character and other players near you.
 All the client has to do is interpolate between these updates to provide the illusion of smooth movement and BAM you have a networked game.

 This was a great step forward.
 The quality of the game experience now depended on the connection between the client and the server instead of the most lagged peer in the game.
 It also became possible for players to come and go in the middle of the game, and the number of players increased as client/server reduced the bandwidth required on average per-player.